-MEL Japan-labeled products promoted at prestigious Tokyo Department Store's fair the Marine Eco-label Japan (MEL Japan) scheme has increased to 19.
+MEL Japan-labeled products promoted at prestigious Tokyo Department Store's fair

+The number of fisheries certified under the Marine Eco-label Japan (MEL Japan) scheme has increased to 19.
 These include fisheries targeting a variety of species, such as skipjack tuna, alfonsino, corbicula clam, sand lance, stardust shrimp and snow crab.
 However, it has not been easy to boost the sales of certified products as some fisheries cater only to local consumption.
 It has thus been the wish of the MEL Japan Secretariat to publicize the bulk of certified products at one time in one place.
 But this wish has not been realized because it means additional financial burden on the part of MEL Japan product marketers.